feaselkl/RSQLDeveloper/PITCHME.md

 My goals in this talk:

-* Introduce you to the R ecosystem, including programs, libraries, and places to learn more.
-* Introduce you to the R language and show how to connect to SQL Server, as well as a few things you can do with R.
+* Introduce you to the R ecosystem and language.
-* Introduce you to notebooks and show how they can serve as pedagogical or scientific purposes.
+* Introduce you to the value of notebooks.
-* Get you thinking about ways you could use R in your environment today.
+* Get you thinking about ways you could use R today.

 Note that R is not the only data analysis language you could learn.
 Julia and Python are also great languages, and there are very good closed-source, commercial tools like SAS.